-The FBI has released a warning that threat actors have started impersonating Trusit, the one of the largest US Bank holding company.
-According to the investigative agency, threat actors are using this spear phishing campaign to infect the victims with Remote Access Trojan (RAT) malware.
+The FBI has released a warning that threat actors have started impersonating Trusit, one of the largest US bank holding companies.
+According to the investigative agency, threat actors are using this spear-phishing campaign to infect the victims with Remote Access Trojan (RAT) malware.

 A Bleeping Computer article mentions that according to the FBI, threat actors have also designed a phishing campaign.
 In that malicious campaign, they spoof this financial organization with registered domains, email subjects, and an application.
 This makes it look as if the emails came through the above-mentioned legitimate financial institution.

 Join our weekly newsletter and get the latest cybersecurity updates delivered directly to your inbox

 - In February 2021, a renewable energy company was targeted.
 In this attack, the phishing emails asked the user to download a malicious Windows app that imitated the legitimate Truist Financial SecureBank App.
 The email faked the last step needed by the company to complete the process behind a $62 million loan.

 - The FBI added that the fraudulent loan amount was in line with the energy company’s business requirements.
 Further, the FBI stated that the phishing email also contained a link for downloading the application, a username, and a password for access.

 - The phishing email appeared to have originated from a UK-based financial institution, stating that Truist’s loan to the victim was confirmed and it can be accessed through an application that appeared to belong to the Trusit.